rawnly/logre-client-go/README.md

 This *logre* package provides a fast way to push your logs into [logre.io][logre]

+> Are you a Java developer?
+Check out the [Java driver](https://github.com/Rawnly/logre-client-java) for Logre.IO

 ## Installation
 ```shell script
   go get -u github.com/rawnly/go-logre